wanggilim/smt/README.md

   This will attempt to find the .misxml (or legacy .mis) files in the local directory specified, and then query DCS for the .aor files.

    Finally, there are a few options that can be overridden with a config file.
-An example is attached, and can be run as:
+An example .cfg file is attached, and can be imported as follows:

     sof-dossier 201909_HA -v A -cfg 201909_HA.cfg